 Provincial Law Enforcement Agencies

-- Provincial Rangers (e.g., Sindh Rangers)
+Pakistan Rangers (e.g., Sindh Rangers, Punjab Rangers)

 - Hierarchy: Led by a Director General and works under the provincial government with federal cooperation.